bhontz/SAGEmentor/README.md

 **Version History**

-Summary of functionality through 2020-01-31
+Summary of functionality through 2020-02-07

-..+ started to stub out the todo list functionality
+..+ functional ToDo view (add a todo item, delete a todo item)

 ..+ Have a working login process, but no "log out" outside of doing so from within the firebase admin